-Retro Productions and The Bleecker Company, in association with The Arclight Theatre, present Milan Stitt's drama THE RUNNER STUMBLES, with an Off-Broadway run set to open Thursday, May 3 at The Arclight Theatre (152 West 71st Street).
+Retro Productions and The Bleecker Company, in association with The Arclight Theatre, present Milan Stitt's drama THE RUNNER STUMBLES, with an Off-Broadway run opening tonight, May 3 at The Arclight Theatre (152 West 71st Street).
 Peter Zinn, who helmed Retro Productions' revivals Michael Frayn's BENEFACTORS and Sally Nemeth's HOLY DAYS, directs.

 Part courtroom drama, part whodunit, THE RUNNER STUMBLES is based on the true story of a nun's mysterious murder in a remote parish in northern Michigan in 1911 and the charge that her superior, Father Rivard, is her murderer.
 The action alternates among interrogations, testimony and scenes from the past to reveal that Father Rivard (Christopher Patrick Mullen), who had been banished to the small, up-country parish, fell in love with Sister Rita (Casandera M.J.
 Lollar); and when circumstances forced her to move into the rectory with him, his anguish became unbearable.
 Their relationship, inevitably, spelled tragedy, but not until the explosive and surprising climax of the play is the full extent of their sacrifice made clear.

 Retro Productions' revival of THE RUNNER STUMBLES moves to Off-Broadway following an acclaimed Off-Off Broadway run in November 2011.
 In Back Stage, THE RUNNER STUMBLES was called a "smacking good play… credit Peter Zinn's lucid, subtle direction, and some splendid performances….
 A play this good has no business being forgotten, and this Retro Productions effort does more than honorably by it.
 A Back Stage Critic's Pick."